tessannetteeve-bo/Sounding-Home-interactive-digital-archive/README.md

 home trough sound via proactive participation.
 Hence, 'sound' becoming the verb 'sounding'.

-The website is opensource, meaning that anyone can read the code and all of the data is available for viewing.
-Data about the recordings that isn't displayed on the website itself may be viewed in the GitHub Repository in the `sounds/archive.json` file.
-I opted for GitHub Pages exactly for this opensource approach and the fact that it is a free page publisher.
-Paying for a website would have discouraged me to create a sustainable trajectory.
-Working with GitHub also permits me to learn about coding, which I will be studying next year.

 When you visit the website on top there's a text explaining how the archive should be interpreted and what the goal is, along with instructions.
 Next is the collection of recordings, which I call my 'Archive', where sounds are labeled with the location of recording and the subject.
 To make the recordings compliant with GitHub's limits I have often cut out a certain segment.
+Data about the recordings that isn't displayed on the website itself may be viewed in the GitHub Repository in the `sounds/archive.json` file.

 Under the 'Archive' is the interactive part 'Pocket Building', where you can drag recordings from my archive into the drawn house and create your